sqrlmstr5000/discovarr/README.md

 ## Docker Compose Example

 - This example `compose.yml` demonstrates the minimum config for the Discovarr container.
-- Environment variables can be set according to your specific setup and will populate Settings on first launch.
+- Environment variables can be set according to your specific setup and will update populate Settings.
+ENVs will always overwrite Settings in the database.
 - Volumes used in the container are `/config` and `/backups`.
 Map `/config` to a path on your host to persist the database between container restarts.
 - The container does not run as root and uses a `discovarr` user and group with UID/GID `1884` by default.
 The `entrypoint.sh` script will create this user/group within the container and ensure proper directory permissions.
 - If you want to change the `1884` UID/GID use the `PUID` and `PGID` environment variables.